cvt1501/jumbo-assessment/README.md

 ```

 This will:
-- Run the unit tests of this application.
+- Run tests of this application.

 ## Test the API